-Community High School students receive daily instruction in Literature, Reading and Language Arts.
+Community High School students receive daily instruction in Literature, Reading, and Language Arts.

 Since our inception, Community High School has specialized in working with students whose disabilities affect the language process.
 The school uses the Orton-Gillingham method, which offers a structured language program for students with dyslexia who have not learned to read, write or spell using traditional methods.
-The program is based on building a network of sound-symbol associations using visual, auditory, kinesthetic and tactile modalities - a multi-sensory approach.
+The program is based on building a network of sound-symbol associations using visual, auditory, kinesthetic, and tactile modalities - a multi-sensory approach.

-Our faculty, specially trained in the Orton-Gillingham approach, offers a language training program with intensive remedial instruction, daily individual lessons, multi-sensory instruction and integration of reading, writing and spelling in daily lessons.
+Our faculty, specially trained in the Orton-Gillingham approach, offers a language training program with intensive remedial instruction, daily individual lessons, multi-sensory instruction, and integration of reading, writing, and spelling in daily lessons.
 The language-training techniques are reinforced throughout the curriculum.

-Through visual, auditory and tactile stimulation, the students are able to grasp and retain the material necessary for development and advancement.
-In addition to covering the traditional college preparatory math training, we also offer a money management course that provides students with the ability to solve mathematical problems that they will use throughout their lives.
+Through visual, auditory, and tactile stimulation, the students can grasp and retain the material necessary for development and advancement.
+In addition to covering the traditional college preparatory math training, we also offer a money management course that allows students to solve mathematical problems they will use throughout their lives.

-Individualized work plans are designed to provide students with practice in the development and implementation of learning strategies and effective independent work habits.
-Study Skills/homework classes are available daily to help students with homework assignments and the development of efficient study routines.
-To meet the specific needs of the dyslexic student, multiple teaching approaches are employed, including the Orton-Gillingham method of language training and The Wilson Reading System.
-Speech and Language Therapy is also offered as prescribed, using a communication-based model, delivered within individual and small group sessions, as well as in selected language arts classes.
-Instruction is focused on the development of adolescent communication skills for use in both the academic and social arenas.
+Individualized work plans provide students with practice in the development and implementation of learning strategies and effective independent work habits.
+Daily Study Skills/homework classes help students with homework assignments and develop efficient study routines.
+Multiple teaching approaches are employed, including the Orton-Gillingham method of language training and The Wilson Reading System, to meet the specific needs of the dyslexic student.
+We offer Speech and Language Therapy as prescribed, using a communication-based model, delivered within individual and small group sessions and in selected language arts classes.
+Instruction focuses on developing adolescent communication skills in academic and social arenas.